bergercookie/awesome-albert-plugins/README.md

 ### Ideas List (feel free to contribute)

-* :construction: Lookup abbreviations / slang words (either stored in textfiles locally or else look them up in the web)
 * :construction: Emoji - Improved version of original `dango_kao` emojis plugin with thumbnail-like preview of each one?
 * :construction: Giphy - https://github.com/Giphy/giphy-python-client